 Does your classis have a Safe Church Coordinator or Team Leader?
 You can see all of our current classis representatives in this document - we are so thankful for their work!
+Safe church ministry, how will it happen in your church and classis?
+We believe that a classis Safe Church Coordinator provides the key.

-What is a Safe Church Classis Coordinator?
+What is a Classis Safe Church Coordinator?

 A Safe Church Coordinator is a valuable part of the classis structure, equipping local churches in abuse awareness, prevention and response.
 Safe church ministry helps build communities where the value of each person is honored; where people can worship and grow free from abuse; and where abuse has occurred, the response is compassion and justice that foster healing.
 We are excited to see more classes begin to consider greater coordination to resource our CRC congregations for the purpose of ending abuse and creating safer congregations and communities for everyone.
 Our goal is to see every classis have a safe church coordinator.